mist64/cbmbus_doc/2 Bus Arbitration.md

 An extra bit is required to distinguish between `OPEN` and `CLOSE`: Bit 4, the highest address of the secondary address is used to indicate the difference, which is why it is only possible to associate 16 secondary addresses with a name.

-## unsupported features in KERNAL/BASIC
+## Unsupported IEEE-488 Features

+* based on layer 3 of IEEE-488
+* not all features supported by the library
+* but they could be implemented in software
 * 00xxxxx commands

 ## KERNAL API